 How Much is Medicare Part A?

 There is a required monthly premium, and that cost will vary depending on your work history.
-Beneficiaries who’ve less than 30 quarters of work history will pay $499 per month for Part A. For those beneficiaries with at least 30 quarters, the monthly premium is $274.
+Beneficiaries who’ve less than 30 quarters of their work history will pay $506 per month for Part A. The monthly premium for beneficiaries with at least 30 quarters is $278.

 Who’s Eligible for Part A?